-The Alcohol Education Program (Connecticut Diversion Program for DUI)
+The Impaired Driver Intervention Program (Connecticut Diversion Program for DUI)

 The state of Connecticut has various diversionary programs which allow first time offenders the opportunity to have the cases against them dismissed if they complete the requirements issued to them by the court.
-The alcohol education program (AEP) is the mechanism an individual can use to have a first arrest for a DUI dismissed.
+The Impaired Driver Intervention Program (IDIP), previously called the Alcohol Education Program, is the mechanism an individual can use to have a first arrest for a DUI dismissed.

-AEP is a privilege and not a guarantee.
+IDIP is a privilege and not a guarantee.
 It takes a skilled lawyer to ensure that you are granted this program and receive a dismissal of your case.
-Stephen knows what the prosecutors and the judges are looking for when they grant this program.
+Our experienced DUI defense attorney knows what the prosecutors and the judges are looking for when they grant this program.
 He will put you in the best possible position to have your case dismissed.

-Contact Our Experienced DUI Attorney for a Free Consultation
+Contact Our Experienced DUI Defense Attorney for a Free Consultation

 Based in Fairfield, Connecticut, The Lebedevitch Law Firm takes DUI cases throughout Stamford, Greenwich, New Canaan, Norwalk, Darien, Rowayton, Fairfield, Trumbull, Westport, Wilton, Weston, Danbury, New Haven, Bethany, Woodbridge, Milford, Stratford, Bridgeport, and all throughout the State of Connecticut.
 We offer predictable flat fees in DUI cases.
 Contact us for a free consultation.